SAP-samples/teched2022-AP260/exercises/ex1/README.md

 npm install hardhat --save-dev
 ```

-Once this finishes, please verify that you can run `npx hardhat` and follow the steps to create a new TypeScript project - accept all the other defaults.
+Once this finishes, please verify that you can run `npx hardhat` and follow the steps to **create a new TypeScript project - accept all the other defaults.
 Et voilà - you just created your first hardhat sample project.
 Take a look around before we continue.

 ![Creating a new Hardhat sample project](images/new_hardhat.png)

+Once you accepted 'TypeScript project' accept all the details.
 Now install some additional dependencies that we need for the sample project:

 ```
 npm install --save-dev "hardhat@^2.11.2" "@nomicfoundation/hardhat-toolbox@^2.0.0"